 While Luna is currently focused on addressing the refugee crisis, she sees vast potential for fashion design to help with other social and environmental issues.

-“By using recycled materials and repurposing what was considered waste, the fashion industry can reverse the negative effects they have created for the environment,” said Luna.
+“By using recycled materials and repurposing what was considered waste, the fashion industry can reverse the negative effects they have created for the environment,” Luna says.
 “This is a reason why I’ll be working with sustainable materials and production going forward.”

-Under the leadership of Burak Cakmak, dean of the School of Fashion, Parsons has encouraged its students to consider urgent social and environmental issues and consumer preference when designing clothing.
-Professors and students have been experimenting with zero-waste design, and sourcing sustainable materials—all with the goal of designing a better future.
+Under the leadership of Burak Cakmak, dean of the School of Fashion, Parsons has encouraged its students to consider urgent social and environmental issues and consumer preference when designing clothes.
+Professors and students have been experimenting with zero-waste design, and sourcing sustainable materials, all with the goal of designing a better future.

-“Understanding and designing for the societal context as a fashion designer is one of the key pillars of a Parsons fashion education today,” said Cakmak.
+“Understanding and designing for the societal context as a fashion designer is one of the key pillars of a Parsons fashion education today,” Cakmak says.
 “Angela Luna’s collection addresses a pressing global issue that is affecting millions of people, and I am glad that she is applying her learned skills toward making a difference.”

-The refugee crisis is only the first challenge Luna hopes to confront—she has her sights set on other issues in the future.
+The refugee crisis is but the first challenge Luna hopes to confront.

-“I’m extremely interested in women’s rights issues worldwide and in America,” said Luna.
+“I’m extremely interested in women’s rights issues worldwide and in America,” she says.
 “The fact that rape is not only still happening in our society but happens to one in five women in the U.S. is absurd.
-I do not know yet how design could address this, but it is definitely on my mind—and that’s how Design for Difference started.”
+I do not know yet how design could address this, but it is definitely on my mind, and that’s how Design for Difference started.”